KayTrust/proof-types/EthereumAttestationRegistryIntermediateStatus2021.md

 ## Proof Verification Method

 To verify the proof, the hashes must be looked up on the registry smart contract.
-A credential is deemed valid if the Attestation Hash is valid *and* the Revocation Hash is not valid.
+A proof is deemed valid if the Attestation Hash is valid *and* the Revocation Hash is not valid.

 The overall verification strategy is the following:

-- Look up the Verification Hash.
+- Look up the Revocation Hash.
   - If it is found, the credential is not valid.
   - Otherwise, look up the Attestation Hash.
     - If it is found, the credential is valid.